timescale/busy-dev-pgvector-intro/README.md

 Resources and code for the live session about building AI applications with PostgreSQL.

 ## Recording
-View the recording of the live session here [LINK TBD].
+View the recording of the live session [here](https://youtu.be/Ua6LDIOVN1s?si=C8G0MgkwZ9pc7769).

 ## Presentation Slides
 View and download the slides from the presentation [here](./busy_dev_pgvector_intro_slides.pdf).